-In celebration of World Autism month his newest recording, made with John Daversa, a multi-Grammy winning artist and composer will be released on April 30th, 2021.
+In celebration of World Autism Month, his recording, All Without Words, made with John Daversa, a multi-Grammy-winning artist and composer was released on April 30th, 2021.

-This amazing new piece was inspired by his son Loren.
+This amazing piece was inspired by his son Loren.
 As Justin tells it:

 In each variation, I use elements of the theme to reflect on my life with my son, the struggles of learning how to connect with a child who has difficulty with the most basic aspects of communication, and the triumph of even the smallest successes.

 What began as a mission to celebrate neurodiversity became an opportunity for me to connect with my son and hear his voice in a way I had not before.
 The music is born of intense emotion—sometimes painful and sometimes joyful—and of hope for a compassionate future where all people are loved and respected for their humanity.

 The album was recorded at the Frost School of Music recording facilities at the University of Miami, where Daversa is Chair of Studio Music.
 He assembled an orchestra comprising some of the top jazz and classical musicians in South Florida, many, but not all of whom are associated with the university.
 Because of the pandemic, each section of the orchestra was recorded separately, adhering to social distancing guidelines on the spacious main concert stage.
 According to Daversa,